Officer Negative

-Officer Negative is a Christian punk band from Ventura, California, United States.
-Formed in 1995 and initially disbanded in 2000, the band released two albums and an EP on Screaming Giant Records.
-They played "old-school" hardcore punk, and though their music never appeared in a polished form, it was said to "never hold back the passion."
+Officer Negative is a Christian punk band from Ventura, California.
+Formed in 1995 and initially disbanded in 2000, the band released two albums and an EP on Screaming Giant Records, a record label that was active from 1997-2001.
+They played "old-school" hardcore punk.

-Following a period of reformation the band reappeared as "The Death Campaign" and toured until 2004, when the group split once again.
+Following a period of reformation, the band reunited and reappeared as "The Death Campaign", touring until 2004, when the group split once again.

-In 2024, the band announced that they were reforming with a new lineup, and were in the process of writing a new record.
+In 2024, the band announced that they were reforming with a new lineup and were in the process of writing a new record.

 Background

 1990s - First two albums / Screaming Giant Records

 Their first album, Dead to the World (1997), drew influence from 80s/90s street punk and hardcore.
 It has been described as "angry punk" and likened to acts like Rancid, Black Flag, and Minor Threat.

 Their second release, Zombie Nation (1999), was mired in difficulties with their label.
-Its sound deviated from the band's hoped sound - to the point where its members would call it "not a true representation of the band."
-Also, several tracks were cut from the release; two were released the next year as a split EP with Lugnut.
-The third, called "Failure to Submit", was described by Chad Wiggins as "by far, one of the best songs we have ever written."
+The sound of the album deviated from the band's ideal, to the point where its members referred to it as being "not a true representation of the band."
+Several tracks were cut from the release; two were released the next year as a split EP with Lugnut.
+The third track, called "Failure to Submit", was described by band member Chad Wiggins as "by far, one of the best songs we have ever written."
 It was this release which garnered the most attention for the band.
 The release included the album Live at the Roxy.
-Together, with the future of the band uncertain at best, HM Magazine referred to this release as the band's "swan song."
+With the future of the band uncertain at best, HM Magazine referred to this release as the band's "swan song."

-In late 1999 the departure of bassist Casey Wisenbaker, along with the band's issues with Zombie, led to the dissolution of the band.
+In late 1999, the departure of bassist Casey Wisenbaker, along with the band's issues regarding the musical direction of Zombie Nation, led to the dissolution of the band.

 2000s - The Death Campaign

 With the return of Wisenbaker in 2000, the band reformed with new members taking guitar and drums.
 Vocalist Chad Wiggins saw the reformation of the band as an opportunity to refocus the band on ministry.
-With this lineup they toured until about 2002, releasing an EP and an album.
+This lineup toured together until about 2002, releasing an EP and an album.
 Their 2002 EP Control is an Illusion marked a notable shift towards a new symphonic death metal-based sound, leaving behind much of their original punk influence.

-The band rebranded themselves as The Death Campaign, eventually signing to Solid State Records and recording the full-length album which was later released as Officer Negative Presents The Death Campaign in 2004.
+The band rebranded themselves as The Death Campaign, eventually signing to Solid State Records and recording the full-length album which was later released as The Death Campaign Project in 2004.

 In the summer of 2003, before the release of the album, the band asked lead vocalist Chad Wiggins to leave, intending for Casey Wisenbaker to take vocals, and hiring bass player Mark Popovich from an Officer Negative side project, the death metal band Akeldama.
-Within three months of Wiggins' departure, the band broke up.
+Within three months of Wiggins' departure, the band once again broke up.